-RED TAPE: The park is open from 7 A.M. until dark every day except Christmas.
-There is an admission fee, good for three days, of $5 per vehicle or $3 per person entering on foot or by bicycle.
+The park is open from 7 A.M. until dark every day except Christmas.
+There is an admission fee, good for a week, of $10 per vehicle or $3 per person entering on foot or by bicycle.
 Annual and interagency passes are also available (the latter costs $80).

 Climbers are required to register (free).
 There is a registration box at the climbers’ parking area, and there is also one at the visitor center.

 The area is popular and can be quite crowded, especially on weekends spring through fall.
 Also, some of the people there, skilled as they may be, are less the sanctity-of-nature types and more the types who see mountains and crags as a climbing gym with cool views.
 If you want some quiet with your climbing, try going on a weekday or in winter.